How to Store Microgreens to Maximize Shelf Life

 Many people don't recommend using sealed containers or resealable bags.

-But I think something that seals works better than an open container covered with a damp paper towel.
+But I think something that forms a seal works better than an open container covered with a damp paper towel.
 An airtight container can cause excess moisture, but there are ways to deal with humidity.

 how i store microgreens